Teachings of Lord Buddha

 The four noble truths are as follows:

-1. Nature of Suffering (Dukkha): No one on this earth is bereft suffering.
-Everyone has to go through the miseries of birth, sickness, old age, finally culminating in death.
+1. Nature of Suffering (Dukkha): No one on this earth is bereft of suffering.
+Everyone has to go through the miseries of birth, sickness, old age and finally culminating in death.
 Everybody arrives in this world crying, when one falls sick he/ she feels helpless, it pains more when one grows old because old age reduces energy and it is difficult to move around.
 Death is again painful; people are scared to die.
 Therefore life signifies suffering.
-Buddha’s teachings do not ignore the suffering that is a part of everybody’s life, just as it has happiness, it also has its own share of sadness.
-Happiness as well as sadness are all momentary, Buddha said.
+Buddha’s teachings do not ignore the suffering that is a part of everybody’s life, just as it has happiness; it also has its own share of sadness.
+Happiness as well as sadness is all momentary, according to Buddha.

-In order to end one’s suffering, Buddhism advises to follow a middle path or the Middle Way.
+4. Way leading to the Cessation of Suffering (Marga): In order to end one’s suffering, Buddhism advises to follow a Middle Path.
 This is known as the Noble Eightfold Path.
 This according to the teachings in Buddhism can be the means to end all worldly strife.
 Whatever unhappiness one faces in life is a result of an extreme way of life, which can be altered by following a moderate middle path.
 These are the basic truths in life but from which one can also move out by following the teachings of Buddhism.
-"Now this ... is the noble truth of the way leading to the cessation of suffering: it is the Noble Eight fold Path; that is, right view, right intention, right speech, right action, right livelihood, right effort, right mindfulness, right concentration."
+Cessation of sufferings arises with the elimination of inner defilements, when one can enter into the Buddhic essence with oneself.